-Also called paper plant or paper flower, bougainvillea are the official flowers of numerous cities, including some in China, Japan, Malaysia, Philippines, and California, as well as for the island nations of Guam and Grenada.
-What makes them so attractive is not only their beautiful, vining flowers, but their tolerance to salt and drought.
+Also called a paper plant or paper flower, bougainvillea are the official flowers of numerous cities, including some in China, Japan, Malaysia, Philippines, and California, as well as for the island nations of Guam and Grenada.
+They're attractive is not only because of their beautiful, vining flowers but also because of their tolerance to salt and drought.
 This makes them terrific choices for those living in warm coastal areas and hot climates.

 Another strength is the versatility of the plant, which allows it to be grown as a houseplant or in a hanging container in cooler climates.
 Bougainvillea can also be used successfully in bonsai arrangements.

 Flowers and Shapes

 The magnificent blooms of bougainvillea are what make this such a desirable flower, whether it's grown in the ground or in containers.
 It's those beautiful vines that can be shaped around entryways or displayed on trellises that most of us appreciate when seeing the plant.
 Because it needs to be pruned—and responds well to it—a lot of work can be done to give it the most desired shape.

 Other areas gardeners and landscapers love to include bougainvillea in are on walls or fence lines.
 It can even be used as a hedge, as its thorny branches can act as a protective barrier, although it looks good in and of itself.

 The extraordinary number of blooms or bracts on the bougainvillea finish off the amazing look of the plant, which comes in a wide variety of hues, including burgundy, white, purple, red, and pink.

 There are two basic requirements for where to plant your bougainvillea to get the best results: in well-drained soil and full sun.
 Some gardeners even add some gravel around the plant to allow for better drainage.